OpenPalp — Your Personal Heart Rhythm Programme

 Change

 Act on your top trigger.
 One change.
-Seven days.
 The same heart responds differently to a different life.
-This is the week you test that.
+This is where you test it.
 Sleep quality matters — the UK Biobank study of 403,000 people found insomnia increases AF risk by 30%.
-And if weight is relevant, the REVERSE-AF study showed 88% AF reversal with 10% or more weight loss.
+And if weight is relevant, the LEGACY trial (Pathak et al., 2015) showed 88% AF freedom with 10% or more weight loss.

 Move

-Monitoring has ended.
-Return your Kardia at your results appointment.
-Your programme continues.
-Set your step baseline and add 500 per day.
+Set your step baseline and add 500 today.
 Exercise has the strongest lifestyle evidence of all — a Cochrane review of 20 randomised trials found a 30% reduction in AF recurrence (RR 0.70).
 Movement is medicine.

 Understand

-Final week.
+The final day.
 Review your progress, practise vagal techniques (the REVERT trial showed the modified Valsalva achieves 43% SVT reversion vs 17% standard), and consolidate everything you have learned.
-Fill in your progress tracker.
-Write your letter.
-See how far you have come.
+Fill in your progress tracker and write your letter.
+When your week ends, return the Kardia by post (a freepost envelope is provided) — this booklet is self-guided, with no follow-up appointment.

 When you feel palpitations